Wifisfuneral

-Isaiah Rivera (born March 20, 1997), professionally known as Wifisfuneral, is an American rapper from West Palm Beach, Florida.
-He is best known for his breakthrough mixtapes Black Heart Revenge, When Hell Falls, Ethernet and Boy Who Cried Wolf.
-He is signed to Alamo Records and Empire Records and was previously signed to Interscope Records.
-In early 2020, Wifisfuneral announced his retirement; however, this proved to be short-lived as he released his debut album, Pain?, in that year.
+Isaih Rivera (born March 20, 1997), known professionally as Wifisfuneral, is an American rapper.
+Best known for his association with fellow South Florida rapper XXXTentacion, he was chosen as part of XXL magazine's Annual Freshman Class in 2018.
+That same year, he signed with Interscope Records, although he released no major projects under the label.
+In early 2020, Wifisfuneral announced his retirement; however, this proved to be short-lived as he released his debut studio album, Pain? in August of that year.

 Early life

-Isaiah Rivera was born on March 20, 1997, in the Bronx borough of New York City, to a Puerto Rican mother and a Jamaican father.
+Isaih Rivera was born on March 20, 1997, in the Bronx borough of New York City, to a Puerto Rican mother and a Jamaican father.
 Rivera was raised by his mother.
 His biological father, who was a freestyle battle rapper in The Bronx, left the family when Rivera was only three years old.
-When he turned seven, the family moved to Palm Beach, Florida.
+When he turned seven, the family moved to West Palm Beach, Florida.
 His mother and stepfather later broke up when Rivera was 12.

 Rivera was originally known as Izzy Kill$, and was part of a musical duo named Wifisfuneral which consisted of him and close friend DJ Scheme, but when the two would go their musical separate ways, Rivera would continue to use the name as a solo artist.
-Rivera's interest in hip-hop began when he first watched The Notorious B.I.G. tribute "Mo Money Mo Problems" music video with Puff Daddy and Ma$e.
+Rivera's interest in hip-hop began when he first watched the Notorious B.I.G. tribute "Mo Money Mo Problems" music video with Puff Daddy and Mase.

 Career

 2016–2017: Early career Black Heart Revenge, When Hell Falls, & Boy Who Cried Wolf

-After dropping out of high school and being kicked out of his house during his sophomore year, Rivera began working on his dream of success in the hip hop industry.
+After dropping out of high school and being kicked out of his house during his sophomore year, Rivera began working on his dream of success in the hip-hop industry.
 While recording music during this time, he battled with substance abuse problems, including cocaine, xanax and Adderall.
 While working on Black Heart Revenge, Rivera unintentionally overdosed on cocaine and adderall.
 After recovering, he resumed his work on the album while getting his addiction under control.

 Rivera released When Hell Falls on January 27, 2017.
 It was originally his suicide note, but he decided to turn it into an album instead.
 The project took a total of two weeks to complete, and upon release, attracted the attention of Alamo Records and Interscope Records, who he later signed with.
 His next mixtape, Boy Who Cried Wolf, named after the popular fable by Aesop, was released later in the year to positive reception.

 He was also a member of Members Only, a group originally created by XXXTentacion and Ski Mask the Slump God, from 2015 to 2017.